EsotericSoftware/spine-runtimes/spine-sfml/c/README.md

 ### Windows

 1. Install [Visual Studio 2022 Community](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
-Make sure you install support for C++, CMake, as well as th Windows SDK for XP/7/8.
+Make sure you install support for C++, CMake as well as th Windows SDK for XP/7/8.
-2. Download the Spine Runtimes repository using git (`git clone https://github.com/esotericsoftware/spine-runtimes`) or download it as a zip via the download button above.

-The entire example code is contained in [main.cpp](example/main.cpp#L61)
+1. Open Visual Studio and open the `spine-sfml/c` folder via the `Open a local folder` button
+1. Let CMake finish, then select `spine-sfml-cpp-example.exe` as the start-up project
+1. Start debugging to run the example

 ### Linux